| CHAPTER D4 THE GAP |

 There is a

-and Ge 1:2.
-Because of this “gap” between the two verses the belief has
+1:2.
+Because of this “gap” between the two verses the belief has come to be

-created for the first time during the literal seven-day week of Creation, and
+for the first time during the literal seven-day week of Creation, and all

 Evolution is a hoax and does not come from Scripture.
 Does the Gap theory come